 If your audience is not interested in your emails, they won’t open them.
 And if they don’t open them, you will have problems with spam.

-This is because low engagement triggers the spam filters.
-As a result, your emails automatically end up in people’s junk folders even if the content is knowledgeable.
+This is because low engagement triggers spam filters.
+As a result, your emails automatically end up in people’s junk folders, even if the content is knowledgeable.

 Make Use of Mail Tester